kudobuilder/kudo/CONTRIBUTING.md

 - One approval is enough to merge.
 However, if there are requests for change they have to be resolved prior to the merge
 - Since KUDO is developed in multiple timezones, try to keep the PR open for everyone to be able to see it (~24h)
 - We prefer squash commits so that all changes from a branch are committed to master as a single commit
-- Before you merge, make sure your commit title is meaningful and the commit contains description
+- Before you merge, make sure your commit title and description are meaningful.
+Github by default will list all the individual PR commits when squashing which are rarely insightful.
+We aim for a clean and meaningful commit history.

 - For a piece of work that takes >3-5 days, pair with somebody
 - When you pair with somebody, don't forget to appreciate their work using [co-authorship](https://help.github.com/en/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors)